tdiprima/langgraph-tutorial/tutorial-part1.md

 ### Section 2: Build the Graph with Parallel Execution

-Now, let’s connect our nodes into a graph where tasks run in parallel.
+Now, let's connect our nodes into a graph where tasks run in parallel.
 Add this code to `question_processor.py`:

 ```python
 # Create the graph